Generic Name: Idarubicin (eye-da-ROO-bi-sin)

 Trade Name: Idamycin®, Idamycin PFS®

-How is this drug used?
-Idarubicin is FDA approved for treatment in combination with other approved products for acute myelogenous leukemia.
+How is Idamycin used?
+Idamycin is FDA approved for treatment in combination with other approved products for acute myelogenous leukemia.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
-Idarubicin belongs to a group of drugs called anthracycline antitumor antibiotics.
-Idarubicin produces its anti-cancer effects by binding to DNA and inhibiting the production of proteins necessary for sustaining life of a cell.
+Idamycin belongs to a group of drugs called anthracycline antitumor antibiotics.
+Idamycin produces its anti-cancer effects by binding to DNA and inhibiting the production of proteins necessary for sustaining life of a cell.

-How is idarubicin given (administered)?
-Idarubicin is given intravenously (into a vein) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular treatment regimen being used and the overall health of the patient.
-If idarubicin escapes from the vein in which it is being administered, it may cause serious damage to tissues that it comes into contact with.
+How is Idamycin given (administered)?
+Idamycin is given intravenously (into a vein) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular treatment regimen being used and the overall health of the patient.
+If Idamycin escapes from the vein in which it is being administered, it may cause serious damage to tissues that it comes into contact with.
 Although patients will be monitored for this, they should tell their healthcare provider immediately if they experience pain, redness, or swelling at the site of the drug administration.

-In addition, patients treated with idarubicin will have their heart function monitored prior to treatment and at intervals during treatment as a serious side effect that damages the heart may occur.
+In addition, patients treated with Idamycin will have their heart function monitored prior to treatment and at intervals during treatment as a serious side effect that damages the heart may occur.

-What are the common (occur in 30% or more of patients) side effects of treatment with idarubicin?
+What are the common (occur in 30% or more of patients) side effects of treatment with Idamycin?

 • Low white blood cell levels – increases risk of infection

 • Low red blood cell levels – increases risk of anemia